The Phase Space for the Einstein-Yang-Mills Equations and the First Law of Black Hole Thermodynamics: The First Law

 valid for perturbations of stationary solutions.
 Here, the quantities $m$, $\kappa$, $\hat{A}$, $\Omega$, $J$, $V$ and $Q$ correspond to the mass, surface gravity, horizon area, angular velocity, angular momentum, electric potential and electric charge of the black hole, respectively.
 With our conditions for $\mathcal{M}$ and $g$, there will be no black hole present so this expression will reduce significantly.
 Also, interpreting $V$ as the potential difference between the horizon and infinity, we expect to replace $V$ with $-V_\infty$ in this expression, leading us to

 Theorem \ref{main} and the subsequent corollary provide a proof of this similar to that of Sudarsky and Wald, as well as a converse statement conjectured in \cite{SW1}, which could not be rigorously shown without the Banach manifold structure given in Section \ref{Sconstraint}.
 We prove that a solution satisfying this version of the first law must be stationary.
 Sudarsky and Wald also conjectured that a similar result should hold when an interior boundary is present, however it is likely that the precise form of (\ref{firstlaw}) be modified or the phase space include boundary conditions.
-A potential candidate for suitable boundary conditions are the conditions of an isolated horizon, as Ashtekar, Fairhurst, Krishnan and Beetle (see \cite{AFKfirstlaw, Beetlethesis} and references therein) have established a local version of the first law for isolated horizons.
-However this is beyond the scope of this paper and will be considered in future work.\\
+A potential candidate for suitable boundary conditions are the conditions of an isolated horizon; as Ashtekar, Fairhurst, Krishnan and Beetle (see \cite{AFKfirstlaw, Beetlethesis} and references therein) have established a local version of the first law for isolated horizons.
+However this is beyond the scope of this paper and will be considered in future work.

-To begin, let us first quote the following generalisation of the method of Lagrange multipliers to Banach manifolds (Theorem 6.3 of \cite{phasespace}). \begin{theorem} Suppose $K:B_1\rightarrow B_2$ is a $C^1$ map between Banach manifolds, such that $DK_u:T_uB_1\rightarrow T_{K(u)}B_2$ is surjective, with closed kernel and close complementary subspace for all $u\in K^{-1}(0)$.
+To begin, let us first quote the following generalisation of the method of Lagrange multipliers to Banach manifolds (Theorem 6.3 of \cite{phasespace}). \begin{theorem} Suppose $K:B_1\rightarrow B_2$ is a $C^1$ map between Banach manifolds, such that the map, ${DK_u:T_uB_1\rightarrow T_{K(u)}B_2}$, is surjective with closed kernel and closed complementary subspace for all $u\in K^{-1}(0)$.
 Let $f\in C^1(B_1)$ and fix $u\in K^{-1}(0)$; the following statements are equivalent: \begin{enumerate}[(i)] \item For all $v\in\ker DK_u$, we have

 \item There is $\lambda\in B_2^*$ such that for all $v\in B_1$,